Table of Contents

 Ethnic enclaves exert a profound influence on the physical, economic, and social fabric of cities.
 They create distinctive streetscapes—bilingual signage, specialized grocery stores, cultural landmarks, and festivals that become tourist attractions.
 This cultural vibrancy often boosts local real estate values and stimulates small business growth.
 At the same time, enclaves can challenge conventional city planning: street vendors, religious processions, and outdoor markets may conflict with zoning codes designed for homogeneous neighborhoods.

 Gentrification poses a major threat to established enclaves.
 As cities become more desirable, rising rents displace long-standing communities, eroding the very character that made neighborhoods attractive in the first place.
 San Francisco's Chinatown, for instance, faces pressure from tech industry workers seeking housing, leading to tensions over development and preservation.
-Planners must balance revitalization with protection of cultural heritage, often through community land trusts or inclusionary zoning.
+Similarly, New York's Harlem has experienced shifts in ethnic composition due to gentrification, impacting its historic African American community.

 Positive and Negative Dimensions